 Course registration occurs through UIC's student portal: my.UIC.edu.
 In order to login to the portal, students use their assigned netid and password.
-Once you have logged in, click on the "Academics" tab and then "Registration" where you will be able to access the Student Self-Service Login directly, check your account for holds, view your registration time ticket, etc. Alternatively, students may click on "Scheduling" to access various scheduling tools.
+Once you have logged in, click on the "Student" tab where you will be able to access the Student Self-Service Registration Menu directly, check your account for holds, view your registration time ticket, etc.